 Due to time restraints while I work on my own novel, reviews on this site will simply comprise a book blurb and a short response.

-Available from good bookstores.
-My copy was courtesy of Simon & Schuster.
+Available from good bookstores (RRP $29.99AUD).
+My copy was courtesy of Pan Macmillan.